 M.S.W.
 Academic Advisor

-Tamarie Willis provides academic advisement to all M.S.W. students admitted with Pre-Candidate Master with Advanced Standing Status (Only students who hold a baccalaureate degree of Social Work from a CSWE accredited program are eligible to apply for this status).
+Tamarie provides academic advisement to all M.S.W. students admitted with Pre-Candidate Master with Advanced Standing Status (Only students who hold a baccalaureate degree of Social Work from a CSWE accredited program are eligible to apply for this status).
 Responsibilities include plans of work and degree certification.

 Degrees and Certifications